Grapheme

 - Counter-Examples:

-- Computer Character, which functions as a computational encoding unit rather than a linguistic symbol in a natural language.
+- Computer Character, which functions as a computational encoding unit rather than a linguistic symbol in a natural language writing system.

 - Phoneme, which exists as a sound unit in spoken language rather than a visual unit in written language.

-- Typeface, which provides a visual style for graphemes rather than being a grapheme itself.
+- Font Glyph, which provides a specific visual rendering of a grapheme rather than being the abstract grapheme itself.

-- Character Encoding, which is a computational representation of a grapheme rather than the grapheme itself.
+- Character Encoding, which is a computational representation scheme for graphemes rather than the grapheme unit itself.

 References